Massive Tinder Photo Scrape Has Users Upset

 Re: (Score:2)

+Education is required.
+Maybe also some legal intervention...
+In the EU what this guy did might already be illegal, due to data protection laws.

-Attention whoring of the highest order (Score:2, Interesting)
+Attention whoring of the highest order (Score:5, Interesting)

 I'm also an AI researcher.
 If I need a face dataset I could either use CelebA or the Facebook API to scrape user profile pictures.
 There's also a mugshot database/public DoJ and County jail mugshot API's so there's also that.